• Duration:15 Nights 16 Days

 What’s Excluded

-• Your Personal Travel Insurance.
+• Your Personal Travel Insurance

-• Nepal Entry Visa Fee.
+• Nepal Entry Visa (Valid passport forat least six months)

-• Lunch & Dinner in cities - allow $ 10 to 14 for per meal in Tourist restaurants.
+• Lunch & Dinner in cities - allow $ 10 to $ 14 per meal in Tourist restaurants

-• Any personal expenses not mentioned in above services.
+• Any personal expenses not mentioned in the above services

 Departure Dates